Sitecore-Hackathon/2019-AAA-Team/documentation/README.md

 ![Image](images/IMG2.png?raw=true)

-After solution publish, please clean by postman habitat environment and then initialize environment (because we need new fields in the catalog items).
+After publish, please clean by postman web request habitat environment and then initialize environment (because we need new fields in the catalog items).

 ### YouTube link